-And what the heck is an occlusive anyway?
-And exactly why should you be slathering it on your face?
+And exactly why should we be slathering them on our face?

-If you feel like you have missed out on the emollient train, fear not – our interpretation of the best skincare occlusions will have you covered..excuse the pun!
+Our interpretation of the best skincare occlusions have you covered..excuse the pun!

-So in layman’s terms, think about how a bandaid works when you’ve slathered it in hydrocortisone and covered it, all wrinkled, uber soft and hydrated, sealing the wound, and protecting it from infection.
+Think about how a band-aid works or if you’ve ever slathered your skin in hydrocortisone – all wrinkled, uber soft and hydrated – it works to seal your wound and protect it from infection.

-In the pharmaceutical world that’s exactly what a true occlusive does on your skin, just like cling wrap, there we said it – can we get a drum roll, please?
+As a pharmaceutical, that’s precisely what a “true occlusive” does; just like clingfilm, there we said it – can we get a drum roll, please?

-In the world of cosmetics, occlusives are a little less drastic, creating a thin film over your skin helping to create a barrier against the outside world.
-They lock in moisture and help prevent TEWL from occurring in your skin’s tissues, in layman’s terms – slow evaporation of water from your skin’s surface.
+In the world of cosmetics, occlusives are a little less drastic; they layer a thin film over your skin, creating a barrier against the outside world.

-Occlusion therapy is used to treat conditions like psoriasis and eczema.
-In dermatology, it is a proven way to increase the effectiveness of topical skin treatments greatly.
+Occlusion therapy is used to treat skin conditions like psoriasis and eczema; in dermatology, it is a proven way to treat the following skin conditions:

 - dry skin